-TABLE 1: MY EXPECTATIONS FOR MYSELF AS AN INSTRUCTOR

-Expectations for Instructor Behavior to be Emulated:

-- A. Make a commitment to maintain a positive attitude and strive to give my best effort in this class - B. Be active, enthusiastic, and professional about facilitating student learning. - C. Be open to learning from each of my students. - D. Be open to student questions. - E. Be approachable in class and make it easy for students to find times ask questions and talk about learning needs. - F. Listen carefully and respect students' ideas. - G. Empathize with my students, be open to student feedback, and respond swiftly and effectively to student concerns. - H. Communicate clear expectations to students about in-class assessments and assignments - I. Be in-class at least one minute before and after every scheduled in-class meeting. - J. Be prepared for class. - K. Make a concerted effort to accommodate students' learning needs. - L. Protect the academic integrity of this class.
+TADIE 1.
+MV EVDECTATIONS E OR MYSELF AS AN INSTRUCTOR Expectations for Instructor Behavior to be Emulated: Expectations for Instructor Behavior to be Avoided: A. Make a commitment to maintain a positive attitude and A. Avoid assigning work that results in mindless repetition strive to give my best effort in this class and passive learning.
+B. Be active, enthusiastic, and professional about facilitating B. Avoid focusing only on math content at the expense of student learning. encouraging students to develop learning skills.
+C. Be open to learning from each of my students.
+C. Avoid creating policies that hinder your learning.
+D. Be open to student questions.
+D. Avoid fixed mindset judgments about your ability.
+E. Be approachable in class and make it easy for students to E. Avoid the belief that my mastery of this material implies find times ask questions and talk about learning needs. that this content is easy.
+F. Listen carefully and respect students' ideas.
+G. Empathize with my students, be open to student feedback, F. Avoid making judgments about students' lives. and respond swiftly and effectively to student concerns.
+H. Communicate clear expectations to students about in-class G. Avoid pop-quizzes and assessments that require material assessments and assignments not directly contained in our lecture notes.
+I. Be in-class at least one minute before and after every scheduled in-class meeting.
+J. Be prepared for class.
+K. Make a concerted effort to accommodate students' H. Avoid the use of email to communication as much as learning needs. possible.
+L. Protect the academic integrity of this class.
+I welcome your feedback and I know I can learn something ne w by understanding your ideas and experiences.